WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 • The Atacama Desert (about 1100km) lies in the northern part of Chile.
 It is one of the driest deserts in the world.

-• Guiana Highlands (average height 800m) and Brazilian Highlands (average height 1000m) to the east of South America are basically old shield regions.
+• Guiana Highlands (average height 800m) and Brazilian Highlands (average height 1000m) to the east of South America are old shield regions.

 • The Amazon flows into the Atlantic Ocean with a huge volume of water and decreases the salinity of the water in this region.
 No delta has formed at the mouth of the Amazon.